dashingsoft/pyarmor/docs/mode.rst

 the restrict mode will be checked at frist, raises protection exception if the restrict mode is violated.

-There are 4 restrict mode, mode 2 and 3 are mainly for standalone scripts, and mode 4 is for obfuscated packages.
+There are 5 restrict mode, mode 2 and 3 are only for standalone scripts, mode 4 is mainly for obfuscated packages, mode 5 for both.

 * Mode 1